stack-of-tasks/pinocchio/README.md

 conda install pinocchio -c conda-forge
 </p>

+## News

-**NEWS**: We are **hiring**!
+**August 2020**: We are **hiring**!
 We are looking for a talented C++/Python software developer to enhance and promote Pinocchio inside the robotics community and beyond.
 Please contact @jcarpent for further details.

 ## Pinocchio main features